logangingerich/logangingerich.github.io/_portfolio/blocipedia.md

 layout: post
 title: Blocipedia
 thumbnail-path: "img/blocipedia.png"
-short-description: A replica of Wikipedia used for creating and editing wikis.
+short-description: A Ruby on Rails app for creating and editing wikis.

 ---